does-my-child-need-to-take-probiotic-photo

 YOGURT VS PROBIOTIC

-The most common strains found in yogurt are L. bulgaricus and S. thermophilus.
-Yogurts labeled as having “live active cultures” must have at least 100 million live active bacteria per gram.
+The most common probiotic strains found in yogurt are L. bulgaricus and S. thermophilus.
+Yogurts labeled with “live active cultures” must contain at least 100 million live active bacteria per gram to meet the standard.

-The key to introducing probiotic foods to your child is to start low and go slow to reduce any unpleasant side effects such as bloating and flatulence.
-Start with half a teaspoon every second day and slowly build up from there.
-To increase bacteria diversity and encourage a healthy gut environment, include a selection of different probiotic foods into your child’s diet and don’t forget about prebiotics.
+When introducing probiotic foods to your child, the key is to start low and go slow.
+This helps minimize potential side effects such as bloating and gas.
+Start with just half a teaspoon every second day and slowly build up from there.
+To support a healthy gut and encourage microbial diversity, aim to include a variety of probiotic-rich foods in your child’s diet and don’t forget about prebiotics, the fibers that feed those beneficial bacteria.

 BOTTOM LINE